akim42003/SOFIA/README.md

 - **mistral-small3.1:24b or llama4 highly suggested as the base model**

 ### **Cloud AI (OpenAI)**
-- No GPU required - perfect for users without robust PC setups
+- GPU highly recommended for OCR inference and audio transcription
 - Access to latest GPT models (GPT-4, GPT-4o-mini)
 - Requires OpenAI API key and incurs usage costs
 - Faster, more accurate responses for complex tasks (especially computer use)